shwedberlin/AngularWebApi/README.md

 - Index.html base href and some RouterModule fixes.
 - Serverside logging optimized.
 Common.Logging used instead of NLog directly.
 NLog Configuration splitted as example to client and server logs.
 RequestId transferred to server in header.
 - Switched to .less styles, splitted to app & vendor styles, overriding some bootstrap colors
+- Added some pictures and overriden some bootstrap .less variables